Milo (drink): Marketing

 Aside from the International section of specific grocery stores and certain Asian grocery stores, Nestlé does not market Milo in the United States.
 In 2017 Colombian-manufactured Milo started appearing on shelves in supermarkets in the United States such as Walmart.

 It can also be found in the United Kingdom in some Sainsbury's and Tesco supermarkets, which import it from Kenya and South Africa.
 Asian food specialists also stock it.
 Ovaltine is more popular with UK consumers.

 In Ireland, it can be found in many Asian or African stores.
-Typically they will stock Kenyan or Filipino Milo.
+Typically they will stock Filipino or Kenyan Milo.

 In China, it is commonly sold in Western supermarkets, but also smaller convenience stores.
 Usually packaged in a 240gram flexible foil pouch, single-drink packets can also be purchased.
 The Milo itself contains more milk solids than the Australian Milo.

 In the past, it was available in Portugal and Brazil.
 Nestlé Brazil discontinued production of Milo in Brazil, to focus on the much-popular domestic brands Nescau and Nesquik.
 The Chilean version of Milo is still in production and is identical in taste and texture to the one that was once produced in Brazil.

 In May 2013, more than 20 years out of the Portuguese market, Nestlé reintroduced the brand, aiming at the high-end market.

 In the Philippines, Nestlé partnered with the Department of Education in 2017, in a marketing response to the "energy gap" within school-aged children whose athletic and academic performance were impacted due to low energy.
 This raised the ethical question of advertising to children.